jiayiyang1997/org.alloytools.alloy/README.md

 Details of ApproxMC can be found at: https://github.com/meelgroup/ApproxMC.
 Details of ProjMC can be found at: http://www.cril.univ-artois.fr/kc/projmc.html.

+To access the source code of AlloyMC, please visit the "model_count" branch of this repository.
+We're working on some improvements of the model counting function.
+Once the new improvements are completed, we will merge this feature branch to the master branch.

 The latest runnable JAR file of AlloyMC is located under the "AlloyMC_distributed_JAR" directory (will be updated when new updates are made).
 This JAR file can also be built in Eclipse IDE with Bndtools plugin and be found under org.alloytools.alloy.dist/target.
 The 10 selected Alloy models for model counting function's testing are uploaded to the "AlloyMC_expAlloyModels" directory.

 Note: Our design of AlloyMC also allows other model counters to be added in a convenient way.
 This part will be a future work.